Mexicans put faith in masks _ but do they work?

 Apr 28, 2009 6:05 PM CDT

-A folding chairs vendor wears a protective mask in front of the National Institute for Respiratory Illnesses, INER, in Mexico City, Tuesday, April 28, 2009.
-The swine flu epidemic crossed new borders Tuesday with the first cases confirmed in the Middle East and the Asia-Pacific region, while Mexico...
+A girl and a woman wearing protective face masks ride in a bus as it passes in front of the National Institute of Respiratory Illnesses in Mexico City, Tuesday, April 28, 2009.
+The swine flu epidemic crossed new borders Tuesday with the first cases confirmed in the Middle East and the Asia-Pacific region,...
 (Associated Press)

 The cloth patches in green, blue and white are everywhere, clamped tight over the mouth and nose of teachers, toddlers, policemen and drunks.
 Even the statue at the church of St. Jude, patron of lost causes, has been fitted with a light-blue surgical mask to ward off swine flu.